GFDRR/rdl-docs/docs/keyconcepts.md

 ## Background documentation

-- [Solving the Puzzle report](http://riskdatalibrary.org/assets/docs/communityReports/solving-the-puzzle-report.pdf) provides a community perspective on disaster risk information with focus on high-impact activities that will promote the creation and sharing of risk data and model.
+- [**Solving the Puzzle report**](http://riskdatalibrary.org/assets/docs/communityReports/solving-the-puzzle-report.pdf) provides a community perspective on disaster risk information with focus on high-impact activities that will promote the creation and sharing of risk data and model.

-- [UNDRR terminology](https://www.undrr.org/terminology) of Disaster Risk Reduction
+- [**UNDRR terminology**](https://www.undrr.org/terminology) of Disaster Risk Reduction

+- [**Understanding Risk**](https://understandrisk.org/) forum organised by GFDRR

 <br><hr>